manhtai/vietseg/README.md

 - Put a text file into `src` folder for segmenting, here I use `input.txt`

-- Run `python3 vietseg.py input.txt output.txt`
+- Run `python3 vietseg.py input.txt output.txt` (Yeah, this program use
+Python3, and Python2 won't work on it, you can fix this, of course)

 - Now you got `output.txt` which is segmented